Theodore Roosevelt Sr.

 He also helped found the Metropolitan Museum of Art, the American Museum of Natural History, and the New York Children's Orthopedic Hospital.
 A participant in New York society life, he was described by one historian as a man of both "good works and good times".

 In December 1877, Roosevelt was nominated to be Collector of the Port of New York but was rejected by the U.S. Senate.

 Family

-Roosevelt was born in Albany to businessman Cornelius Roosevelt and Margaret Barnhill.
+Roosevelt was born in Albany, New York, to businessman Cornelius Roosevelt and Margaret Barnhill.
 His four elder brothers were Silas, James, Cornelius Jr., and Robert.
 His younger brother, William, died at the age of one.
+He was fifth great-grandson of "mennonite bishop" Herman op den Graeff (1585–1642).

 Roosevelt married Martha Stewart Bulloch of Roswell, Georgia, on December 22, 1853.
 She was the younger daughter of Major James Stephens Bulloch and Martha "Patsy" Stewart.
 Mittie was also a sister of the American Civil War's Confederate veteran Irvine Bulloch and half-sister of Civil War Confederate veteran James Dunwoody Bulloch.
 They married at her family's historic mansion, Bulloch Hall in Roswell.
 Theodore Sr. and Martha had four children: